 Solid aluminum alloy conductors have poor power supply reliability and cannot be repaired after breaking.
 But stranded conductors are different.In some special places, the conductor of power cables should be copper instead of aluminum alloy conductors, such as: fire-resistant, high-temperature places, and public facilities with high safety requirements.

-Due to the above-mentioned various objective and self reasons, its scope of application is limited.
+Due to the above-mentioned various objective and self reasons, its scope of application is limited. - Connection problem

 The standard size of copper terminal and copper-aluminum transition terminal.The size of the copper-aluminum transition terminal is larger than that of the copper terminal in terms of length, width and diameter, and the comprehensive average value of the increment of length, width and diameter is about 30% (the length increases the most).
 Therefore, when selecting aluminum alloy cables, it should be noted that the wiring space of electrical equipment should be able to meet the connection requirements of copper-aluminum transition joints.